-The vast majority of currency pairs go out to four decimal places in their calculations, but keep your eyes open for those that only go out two decimal places.
+The vast majority of currency pairs go out to four decimal places in their calculations but keep your eyes open for those that only go out to two decimal places.
 A great example of this is the USD/JPY.
 A single pip movement in this currency would be the currency moving from 75.00 to 75.01 for example.
 In this case, the movement is still just one pip.

 What Is a Pipette?

-A pipette is the cute term for what might be thought of as the little brother of the pip.
+A pipette is a cute term for what might be thought of as the little brother of the pip.
 Basically, a pipette is an even smaller movement between two currencies.
 In the case of a currency pair that moves out to 4 decimal places, a pipette would be the value that one finds at the 5th decimal place.
 In other words, a movement from 1.10753 to 1.10754 in the EUR/USD would be a move of one pipette.
-It is an even smaller of a fraction of a movement in the currency pair, but it can still mean a difference in some money for those who are trading many lots in that currency pair.
+It is an even smaller fraction of a movement in the currency pair, but it can still mean a difference in some money for those who are trading many lots in that currency pair.

 NZD/USD = 1.10756

 The 6 digit at the end is a pipette.

 Collecting pips is all that you will do as a Forex trader.
 Your mission is to gain as many pips on your trades as you possibly can.
 You will sometimes hear traders talking about how many pips they picked up on a specific trade rather than the P/L in real dollar terms on that trade.
 This is because people trade in all kinds of different currencies around the world, but everyone can calculate how successful a trade was based on how many pips were gained or lost.

 Each currency pair has a little bit of unique math to explain the value of a pip for that currency pair, so we will take a look at a couple of examples to help explain it.